Updated July 27, 2021

 Secrets About How Long Your Post Should Be

-What Really Is The Best Blog Post Length? gives a good explanation about the best length for a blog.
+How Long Should a Blog Post Be to Get the Most Traffic and Shares? gives a good explanation about the best length for a blog.
 This article questions whether there is the best length at all.
 Use your own voice and your own style to determine the best length of your posts.

 Secrets of Creating Content that Lasts for Years